modulationindex/exquisite_donut/README.md

 Changes are saved to carlson_settings.xml when the gui is closed.
 Make sure you press g again to close the gui and save your changes (or edit the xml file directly). <br />

+Configurable vars include

+id - the id of this drawing

+sceneDurationSec - length of time (seconds) before drawing advances to next set of lines.

+eatSprinklesOverSize - eat up earliest added sprinkles after total number of sprinkles exceeds this number.

+appFrameRate - target app framerate (this should generally always be set to 60)

+bVerticalSyncOn - turn on or off vertical sync depending on display requirements. should generally be on.

+bEnableSmoothing - turn on or off smoothing (tbh, i'm not sure this is making much of a difference anyway...)